contrust/sensor-data-parser/README.md

 | 2-3     | Current value counter in hex representation [00-7f]                          |
 | 4-7     | Pressure value in hex representation                                         |

+If a chunk has a wrong format, it's not saved to the db.
 # Dependencies
 If you have pip installed, you can install poetry and create a virtual environment
 ```sh